What is Node JS Used for in 2024 – Complete Guide

 JavaScript is known as a front-end programming language, but Node.js expands its capabilities to the back-end.

-If you’re still wondering why use Node.js, just look at what it did for PayPal.
+If you’re still wondering why you use Node.js, look at what it did for PayPal.
 PayPal reported that the use of Node.js reduced the average response time for the same page by 35%, resulting in pages being served 200ms faster.

-Node.js Wins With Data Streaming
+Node.js Wins with Data Streaming

 On older systems, HTTP requests and responses are separate events as opposed to data streams.
 Node.js can be used to process files while uploading, reducing the overall time required.

-Node.js Wins With Database Queries
+Node.js Wins with Database Queries

 Node.js also extends to database queries.
 One of the reasons why Node.js is particularly well-suited for this task is because modern NoSQL databases are commonly coded in JavaScript.
 As a result, Node.js can seamlessly integrate with NoSQL databases, making it easier for developers to work with databases and speeding up the development process.

 What does Node JS do that makes it so popular for databases apart from its base language?
-It’s JSON data format also enables it to operate rapidly, without the data conversion process required for frameworks like Ruby on Rails.
+Its JSON data format also enables it to operate rapidly without the data conversion process required for frameworks like Ruby on Rails.

-Real-Time Web Applications Are a Walk in the Park With Node.js
+Real-Time Web Applications Are a Walk in the Park with Node.js

-Real-time applications that handle many users at once are among the possibilities of what can you do with Node.js.
+Real-time applications that handle many users at once are among the possibilities of what you can do with Node.js.

 Node JS is used for such applications as its event-driven, asynchronous design enables it to efficiently manage a large volume of requests.